Bekwnn/Bekwnn.github.io/_posts/2017-09-14-the-artful-shape-of-functions.md

 layout: post
 title: The Artful Shape of Functions
 date: 2017-09-14 16:20:00 -0700
+categories: blog
 tags: [gamedev, math, graphics]
 ---
 Maybe I'm biased from my work with computer graphics, but I believe calculus and a strong fundamental understanding of math which allows you to manipulate objects in a 3D space is one of the most valuable tools in any game maker's toolkit.
-Granted, code that involves highly math-sensitive operations tends to be a small part of any game's code base, but the value of having *someone* with this knowledge working on a game adds a lot of value.
+Granted, code that involves highly math-sensitive operations tends to be a small part of any game's code base, but having *someone* with this knowledge working on a game adds a lot of value.

 Suddenly motions and collisions are better, smoother.
 Better yet, they no longer follow the stock engine rules, instantly making your game feel less "cheap".
 Objects fly around